wp-plugins/floating-social-bar/readme.txt

 Unlike other social media plugins, we only support major social media networks to keep our plugin slim.
 You can add share buttons for Twitter, Facebook, Google+, LinkedIn, and Pinterest.

-[Floating Social Bar](http://www.wpbeginner.com/floating-social-bar/ "Floating Social Bar") only loads scripts when necessary.
+<a href="http://www.wpbeginner.com/floating-social-bar/" rel="friend" title="Floating Social Bar">http://www.wpbeginner.com/floating-social-bar/</a> only loads scripts when necessary.
 None of the social media scripts are loaded when the page is loaded.
 Instead we show a replica image with all the counts.
 We use the socialite script to only load social buttons when the user brings their mouse over the button.
 Doing this allows us to keep your site as fast as it would load without any social plugins.

 = Easy to Use =